You may have overheard someone say they are undergoing treatment for epilepsy. But what does this mean? Epilepsy is a

 In a professional setting, a doctor will attempt to understand the individual’s symptoms and choose the proper treatment method, ranging from medications to therapy.

-The medications prescribed for epilepsy depend on the type of seizures and the age and gender of the individual.
+However, the medications prescribed for epilepsy depend on the type of seizures and the age and gender of the individual.
 Anti-epileptic drugs are commonly given for the treatment of epilepsy.

 A doctor might recommend brain surgery if medicines don’t help decrease seizures and tests reveal brain tumour abnormalities.

-Psychological therapies are an effective treatment method to improve the well-being of an individual with epilepsy.
+In addition, psychological therapies are an effective treatment method to improve the well-being of an individual with epilepsy.
 It helps them regulate their thought processes, improving their emotional state and behaviour.